jreijn/jreijn.github.com/_posts/2009-03-30-apache-camel-open-source-integration.markdown

   </camelContext>
 </beans>
 ```
-In this example I'm using my own RSS feed, but you can of course use any feed url you like.<br />For testing purposes you can add a **log4j.properties** file in **src/main/resources/**, so you can see the output of the Camel RSS component in your console.
+In this example I'm using my own RSS feed, but you can of course use any feed url you like.
+For testing purposes you can add a **log4j.properties** file in **src/main/resources/**, so you can see the output of the Camel RSS component in your console.
 Here is the configuration I used writing this blogpost.

 ```